 No = not available.

-Based on information gathered online in late 2020 by Money staff from the websites of the pet insurance companies, supplemented by research of other types.
+Based on information gathered online in mid-2023 by Money staff from the websites of the pet insurance companies, supplemented by research of other types.

 In other words, total treatment costs could easily range from the low hundreds of dollars to the middle thousands.
 And the entire amount won't be paid by insurance, even with a policy that includes therapy coverage.
 “Pet Insurance plans that cover eligible behavioral treatment reimburse for the cost of treatment in the same way they do any other claim for accident or illness covered by the plan,” says Wymer.

-That reimbursement rate varies by the policy, but typically ranges from 70% to 90% of the total bills — leaving the pet owner responsible for a co-pay of between 10% and 30% of the total bill.
+That reimbursement rate varies by the policy, but the reimbursement percentage for payouts typically ranges from 70% to 90% of the total bills -- leaving the pet owner responsible for a co-pay of between 10% and 30% of the total bill.
 There is also a policy deductible to meet.
 While these typically range between $250 and $1,000, Wymer warns that some companies have a separate deductible for behavioral treatment alone.

 There’s no maximum number of therapy sessions your pet can receive, but you do need to stay within the policy’s coverage limits in dollars.
 Pet insurance comes with caps on the amount of coverage provided in any given year, with $5,000 a common amount, and over a lifetime, a total that can run to $30,000.
 If your expenses go beyond those limits, you'll have to pay out of pocket.